Kanishkhan/Text-intel-engine-/README.md

+Check out the live website for this project here 👉 https://text-intel-engine.netlify.app/

 🧠 TextIntel: Intelligent Text Prediction & Analysis Engine TextIntel is an advanced word-processing engine designed to analyze, predict, and relate words using classic Data Structures and Algorithms.
 It combines multiple intelligent components like Trie-based autocomplete, bigram prediction, Red-Black Tree search, and graph-based word relationships to provide rich linguistic insights and fast text predictions.